Date and time Sunday, June 19 10:30 to 16:30

 Participants who brought heavy tools from afar, thank you very much.

-Thank you very much, Dr. Suda!
+Thank you very much, Mr. Suda!

 Return to the main page